Lesterpaintstheworld/terminal-velocity/characters/character_development.md

     - Evolving dynamic with Marcus, highlighting personal stakes in the narrative.

 ## Character Development Insights and Mapping for "Terminal Velocity"
+- **Isabella Torres**:
+  - Initial Motivation: Advocate for AI rights and integration.
+  - Key Moments:
+    - Presentation of UBC framework.
+    - Confrontation with Marcus regarding ethical implications.
+  - Relationships:
+    - Evolving dynamic with Marcus, highlighting personal stakes in the narrative.
 - **Structural Coherence**: Ensure that character arcs align with the overall narrative structure, validating the logical flow and coherence of character interactions and developments.

 ## Main Characters